About Standard Chartered

 - Facilitate the development of audit team members by providing on the job training and recommending formal training to support GIA activities; and

 - Support the HOA to proactively spot talent for GIA.

 - Assist the HOA to manage the relevant Product/Country clients, and establish good working relationships to help the businesses improve the control environment and keep updated with changes in the business impacting their risk profile;

-- Propose changes to audit plans to the HOA, as appropriate, to ensure the audit plan remains relevant;
+- Propose changes to audit plans to the HOA, as appropriate, so that the audit plan remains relevant;

 - Lead by example on how to communicate audit-related matters and resolve any conflict between auditors and auditees during the course of an audit.
 Use networks and relationships to build engagement and achieve results;

-- Ensure timely escalation of delays in execution of audit work, both to auditee management and GIA management;
+- Delays in the execution of audit work should be escalated in a timely manner, both to auditee management and GIA management;

 - Be able to clearly explain issues identified along with the risks and root causes to GIA and business management, using language designed to be understood by non-experts; and